SummerOfBitcoin/code-challenge-2024-lord2anil/SOLUTION.md

 ## Results and Performance
-The results of the solution are as follows: <span  style="color:red "> *98/100* </span>   score is achieved by validating the P2PKH and P2WPKH transactions.
+The results of the solution are as follows: <span  style="color:red "> 98/100 </span>   score is achieved by validating the P2PKH and P2WPKH transactions.

-The program took around  <span  style="color:red "> *60 sec* </span>  seconds to validate the transactions and mine them into a block.
+The program took around  <span  style="color:red "> 55  </span>  seconds to validate the transactions and mine them into a block.
 The program is able to validate around 8131 transactions and mine them into a block.
 The block contains the coinbase transaction and 3102 transactions.
 The block header and the serialized coinbase transaction are written to the `output.txt` file.
 The transaction IDs of the transactions mined in the block are also written to the `output.txt` file.

 ## Conclusion